fintanr/container-articles/minimal-containers/README.md

 ## Container Memory Usage

-The other interesting aspect to take note of is the memory useage in the form of RSS and Cache.
+The other interesting aspect to take note of is the memory usage in the form of RSS and Cache.
 We provide a small python script to look at some basic memory stats.

 ```bash